synthels/daphne-x86_64/README.md

 # Building from source
 ## Building the toolchain
 The only dependency for building phiOS is the `i686-elf-*` GCC toolchain and a UNIX-like environment.
 To build this toolchain from source, run `./scripts/toolchain.sh`.
+(WARNING: The script seems to be very broken right now.
+Please install gcc from here: https://formulae.brew.sh/formula-linux/i686-elf-gcc)

 ## Building the kernel
 The kernel uses CMake as its build system.
 To build the kernel, you must first run `./scripts/setup.sh -mk-grub`.
 After the `build` directory is created, follow these steps: